RV Detailing Prices – How Much Should You Pay?

 You can get an exterior wash for around $5-$10 per foot.
 But you will pay extra for an RV wash and wax service.
 This add-on can increase the price to $25-$30 per foot because it is a labor-intensive job.

 Waxing and polishing will improve your RV’s overall appearance.
 Also, it will offer additional protection from the elements.
 Ideally, schedule this treatment every couple of months.

 You’ll also have to factor in the cost of specialist mobile RV cleaning.
 Expert technicians will use high-quality detailing products to remove bugs and tar and all other contaminants.
 Stubborn bug and tar deposits might mean you pay an additional $3-$5 per foot.

 RV Detailing Prices for Specialist Roof Cleaning

-The Age and Condition of Your RV
+Age and Condition of Your RV

 However, RV detailing prices can double with older models, particularly if they have heavy soiling or mold/mildew.
-For $30 per foot, you can purchase an interior deep cleaning package that will include stain removal.
+For $30 per foot, you can buy an interior deep cleaning package that includes stain removal.
 Pet hair removal might incur an extra $25 on top of the basic price.
-Oxidation problems will bump up the price even more, see below.
+See our eco steam detailing specialties.

 Cleaning the Awning

 Expect to add an extra $25 to your RV detailing prices if you want your awning washed and cleaned.
-This isn’t a must-do job but a clean awning is much nicer to look at when you are relaxing outside your RV.
+This isn’t a must-do job, but a clean awning is nicer to look at if you’re sitting outside your RV.